 The cord of the sewing machine has to be in shape always.
 If you notice any changes, replace it immediately.
 As a precaution, don’t put anything on the cord, make sure it’s placed somewhere you won’t step on it and watch out the way you are unplugging it!

 Teach your kid to keep his fingers safe.
 They shouldn’t be near the feeder.
-If your kid is a beginner let him or her do things slowly to avoid hurting.
+If your kid is a beginner let him or she do things slowly to avoid hurting.

 Girls should watch out for the hair.
 Many sewing machines are moving pretty fast while they are working.
 This means it can easily catch the hair.
 Tell your little girl to be extra careful or to tighten her hair in a ponytail.